From Casetext: Smarter Legal Research

 Our review of the record and, in particular, the court’s order granting the plaintiff’s motion to enforce the settlement agreement, reveals the following facts and procedural history.
 The defendant is in the business of selling heating, ventilation, and air conditioning (HVAC) equipment for use in residential and commercial construction projects.
 On or about November 19, 2019, the plaintiff contracted to purchase certain HVAC units from the defendant.
 The plaintiff alleged that the units he purchased from the defendant were defective and commenced the present action in July, 2021, by way of a complaint in which he alleged breach of contract and violations of the Uniform Commercial Code.
 On October 5, 2021, the defendant filed a request that the plaintiff revise his complaint, ultimately resulting in the operative complaint being filed on January 3, 2022.
 On January 28, 2022, the defendant filed a motion to dismiss premised on lack of subject matter jurisdiction due to a forum selection clause contained in the underlying contract.
 On April 11, 2022, the court, in denying the defendant’s motion to dismiss, noted that the forum selection clause implicated personal jurisdiction as opposed to a court’s subject matter jurisdiction.
 The court denied the motion as untimely and because the defendant waived the right to file a motion to dismiss based on lack of personal jurisdiction when it filed the October 5, 2021 request to revise.
 See Practice Book § 10-7.

-The contract's forum selection clause states in relevant part: ''Governing Law.
-This Agreement shall be governed by and construed in accordance with the laws of the State of Illinois, without giving effect to the conflict of laws principles thereof....
-Disputes.
-Any dispute arising from this Agreement shall be resolved in the courts of the State of Illinois.''
+The contract’s forum selection clause states in relevant part: "Governing Law.
+This Agreement shall be governed by and construed in accordance with the laws of the State of Illinois, without giving effect to the conflict of laws principles thereof. … Disputes.
+Any dispute arising from this Agreement shall be resolved in the courts of the State of Illinois."

-The plaintiff made various preliminary offers to settle the dispute and even attempted to reach a settlement before he filed his initial complaint.
-The plaintiff's offers included, inter alia, his willingness to settle for $30,000 contingent upon his ability to keep the HVAC units and not provide receipts for costs incurred, $25,000 with the option for the defendant to take possession of the units, and $22,000 with no mention of contingencies.
-The defendant's counter offer expressed a willingness to reimburse the plaintiff for the cost of the units along with reasonable expenses incurred, conditioned upon the plaintiff providing copies of the expense receipts.
+The plaintiff made various preliminary offers to settle the dispute and even attempted to reach a settlement 847before he filed his initial complaint.
+The plaintiff’s offers included, inter alia, his willingness to settle for $30,000 contingent upon his ability to keep the HVAC units and not provide receipts for costs incurred, $25,000 with the option for the defendant to take possession of the units, and $22,000 with no mention of contingencies.
+The defendant’s counter offer expressed a willingness to reimburse the plaintiff for the cost of the units along with reasonable expenses incurred, conditioned upon the plaintiff providing copies of the expense receipts.
 These settlement efforts did not result in an agreement.

 On August 16, 2022, the court set a date for a trial management conference and ordered the parties to be prepared to engage in settlement negotiations.
-The following day, on August 17, 2022, the defendant filed an offer of compromise with the court pursuant to General Statutes § 52-193 and Practice Book § 17-11, in which it offered ''to settle the claims of the plaintiff . . . for the sum of . . . $11,000 . . . inclusive of any and all fees, costs and attorney's fees the plaintiff might claim.''
+The following day, on August 17, 2022, the defendant filed an offer of compromise with the court pursuant to General Statutes § 52-193 and Practice Book § 17-11, in which it offered "to settle the claims of the plaintiff … for the sum of … $11,000 … inclusive of any and all fees, costs and attorney’s fees the plaintiff might claim."
 Between August 17 and 29, 2022, the parties engaged in continued email communications regarding the offer of compromise and a potential settlement agreement.
-On August 21, 2022, the plaintiff communicated that he agreed to settle for $11,000 and told the defendant's counsel to ''[p]ut it together and I will file the withdrawal of action.''
-The defendant's counsel thanked him and stated she would ''get working on this and be back in touch soon''; one week later she apologized for the delay and stated that she would ''get a draft settlement agreement to [him] for comment this week.''
-The plaintiff thanked her for the response and stated that he ''junked the [HVAC] equipment.''
+On August 21, 2022, the plaintiff communicated that he agreed to settle for $11,000 and told the defendant’s counsel to "[p]ut it together and I will file the withdrawal of action."
+The defendant’s counsel thanked him and stated she would "get working on this and be back in touch soon"; one week later she apologized for the delay and stated that she would "get a draft settlement agreement to [him] for comment this week."
+The plaintiff thanked her for the response and stated that he "junked the [HVAC] equipment."

 On September 20, 2022, three weeks after the last documented email communication, the defendant filed a withdrawal of the offer of compromise with the court.
-That same day, the plaintiff filed an objection to the withdrawal of the offer of compromise and asked the court to compel the settlement, alleging that the offer had been accepted by email communication with the defendant's counsel on August 21, 2022, and that the plaintiff disposed of the equipment ''in good faith'' under the belief that they had reached a settlement.
-The defendant filed a reply to the plaintiff's objection to the withdrawal, stating, inter alia, that it believed the return of the equipment was a factor that had not yet been decided through the settlement negotiations.
+That same day, the plaintiff filed an objection to the 848withdrawal of the offer of compromise and asked the court to compel the settlement, alleging that the offer had been accepted by email communication with the defendant’s counsel on August 21, 2022, and that the plaintiff disposed of the equipment "in good faith" under the belief that they had reached a settlement.
+The defendant filed a reply to the plaintiff’s objection to the withdrawal, stating, inter alia, that it believed the return of the equipment was a factor that had not yet been decided through the settlement negotiations.

 On October 24, 2022, the court conducted a remote hearing regarding the withdrawal of the offer of compromise and the objection thereto.
-The court stated that it would treat the plaintiff's request to compel settlement as a motion to enforce a settlement agreement.
-The defendant's counsel indicated that there were verbal communications between the parties and that it was the defendant's desire and understanding that the equipment would be returned upon reaching a settlement.
+The court stated that it would treat the plaintiff’s request to compel settlement as a motion to enforce a settlement agreement.
+The defendant’s counsel indicated that there were verbal communications between the parties and that it was the defendant’s desire and understanding that the equipment would be returned upon reaching a settlement.
 As a result, when the defendant learned that the plaintiff had disposed of the equipment, it withdrew its offer of compromise.
 The plaintiff acknowledged that there were discussions regarding returning the units when the settlement amount was double that which was ultimately offered.
-The plaintiff hypothesized that ''either they screwed up, or . . . just forgot to say in the [offer] we want return of the units.
-They never said it.''
-The court then confirmed with the defendant's counsel that there were no written communications between the parties indicating that the $11,000 offer was contingent on the return of the units.
+The plaintiff hypothesized that "either they screwed up, or … just forgot to say in the [offer] we want return of the units.
+They never said it."
+The court then confirmed with the defendant’s counsel that there were no written communications between the parties indicating that the $11,000 offer was contingent on the return of the units.

-On October 25, 2022, the court entered an order granting the plaintiff's motion to enforce the settlement agreement and further stated that the plaintiff's objection to the withdrawal of the offer of compromise was overruled as moot as a result of that order.
-The court found that ''the defendant did not condition its offer to settle the dispute for $11,000 upon the return of the equipment.
-The defendant's email communications confirming its agreement to settle the action for $11,000 are not conditioned upon the return of the equipment.
+On October 25, 2022, the court entered an order granting the plaintiff’s motion to enforce the settlement agreement and further stated that the plaintiff’s objection to the withdrawal of the offer of compromise was overruled as moot as a result of that order.
+The court found that "the defendant did not condition its offer to 849settle the dispute for $11,000 upon the return of the equipment.
+The defendant’s email communications confirming its agreement to settle the action for $11,000 are not conditioned upon the return of the equipment.
 Similarly, the offer of compromise simply offers to settle the matter for $11,000, with no conditions.
-Even after the plaintiff advised the defendant's counsel in his August 29 email that he had 'junked the equipment' the defendant never responded and told the plaintiff that he had somehow breached the settlement agreement.''
+Even after the plaintiff advised the defendant’s counsel in his August 29 email that he had ‘junked the equipment’ the defendant never responded and told the plaintiff that he had somehow breached the settlement agreement."

 The defendant now appeals from the judgment granting the plaintiff’s motion to enforce the settlement agreement and denying its motion to dismiss.